-A wide variety of software support is available for the ECLIPSE C/150 system.
+A wide variety of software support is available for the ECLIPSE C/350 system.

-The Real-Time Disc Operating System (RDOS) supports multi-terminal interactive operations in a foreground/background multi-tasking environment.
-It also supports INFOSTM (Data General's sophisticated file management system) and, with INFOSTM, the Idea (Interactive Data Entry and Access) system for multi-terminal transaction processing.
+The Real-Time Disc Operating System (RDOS) supports real-time and batch operations plus independent foreground/background processing.
+It also supports INFOStm (Data General's data base management system) and, with INFOStm, the Idea (Interactive Data Entry and Access) system.
+RDOS can manage up to 512 Kbyte of main memory.